overtone/emacs-live/README.md

     You lean back and marvel as a shimmering swirl of syntactic and symantic structures project out of the screen and intertwine with a fractal beauty.
 You watch as meaning recursively unfolds into deeper meaning live in front of your eyes.
-You and your Emacs are alive.
+You feel a deep and lasting synchronicity form as the boundaries between you and your Emacs wash away.
+You and your Emacs Live.

     M-x start-hacking.